 Static solvency score

 The value of this Solvency score is an indication of the ability of the company to meet its long-term payment commitments (liabilities) from a static point of view.
-It is an important indicator by the fact that an insolvent company is forced to stop operating and is liquidated in order to be able to face this financial obligations.
+It is an important indicator because usually an insolvent company is forced to stop operating and is liquidated in order to be able to face these financial obligations.
 Gradement uses for the calculation of this score the best existing model of prediction of insolvency based on a static analysis of the activity of the company.